KiltedCode/khandaria-campaign/sessions/in-between-session-thoughts.md

 probably asking for direction to preserve tribe, even if doesn't mean fully favorable like previous goal

 Once we get to know cohorts, consider giving _wand of silence_ to Marc's cleric as they may have more opportunity to cast it than Faleor and is on Cleric spell list

+`Qa'dat` start to work on scribing scrolls.
+2-3 scrolls of sending for `Pylia` and have two level 6 spells lined up to scroll, depending on number of days we have downtime.